socialmannet/socialman-wordpress-plugin/readme.txt

 1. Upload 'socialman' folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Create your giveaway at [Socialman](https://socialman.net/).
 When done, copy your giveaway URL from the dashboard.
+4. In the Guttenberg add the giveaway widget to your website or blog using custom Socialman block.
+Select the block, paste the URL of your giveaway in its text field and save it.
+Alternatively, you can use the shortcode block with the shortcode provided below.
+Replace the URL in the shortcode with your giveaway URL.
-4. Use the shortcode below to install the widget on your website or blog.
+5. In the classic editor use the shortcode below to install the widget on your website or blog.
 Replace the URL in the shortcode with your giveaway URL.

 == Giveaway Shortcode ==
 `[socialman url="https://socialman.net/c/6EGdj"]`